stfc/PSyclone/doc/user_guide/dynamo0p3.rst

   in the vertical;

-* ``W2broken`` is the space of vector functions, locally identical to the velocity space ``W2``.
+* ``W2broken`` is the space of vector functions, locally identical to the ``W2`` space.
 However, DoFs are topologically discontinuous in all directions despite their placement on cell faces;

-* ``W2trace`` is the space of scalar functions, resulting from taking the ``trace`` of a ``W2`` element and defined only on the faces.
+* ``W2trace`` is the space of scalar functions defined only on cell faces, resulting from taking the trace of a ``W2`` space.
 DoFs are shared between faces, hence making this space fully continuous.

 In addition to the specific function space metadata, there are also three generic function space metadata descriptors mentioned in